jupyter/jupyter/docs/source/glossary.rst

        A window used to type in commands to be executed (Linux and OS X).

    The Big Split
-       An event and effort undertaken around 2015 by iPython developers to split up the then-massive iPython project into a series of smaller, more focused sub-projects under the Project Jupyter umbrella.
+       An event and effort undertaken around 2015 by IPython developers to split up the then-massive IPython project into a series of smaller, more focused sub-projects under the Project Jupyter umbrella.

    widget